isomerpages/mlaw-corp/news/press-releases/_posts/2019-04-01-Enhancements-to-the-Protection-from-Harassment-Act-POHA.md

 ---
-layout: post
-title: Enhancements to the Protection from Harassment Act (“POHA”)
+title: 'Enhancements to the Protection from Harassment Act (“POHA”)'
 permalink: /news/press-releases/Enhancements-to-the-Protection-from-Harassment-Act-POHA
-collection_name: news

 ---

 1 Apr 2019 Posted in [Press releases](/news/press-releases)